Focused Ultrasound Therapy

 Another clinical trial at the Brigham and Women’s University is enrolling patients with drug resistant temporal lobe epilepsy.

-A clinical trial that began at The Ohio State University is transitioning to its new home at University of North Carolina and will resume recruitment soon.
-It is designed to prevent the secondary generalization from focal onset epilepsy.
+A clinical trial at University of North Carolina is recruiting patients.
+The study is designed to prevent the secondary generalization from focal onset epilepsy.

 Preclinical Laboratory Studies